dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Randall:**
- yeah I wrote a few things in the room or the rumor mill but the thing is the crypto industry there's really two opposing factors you got hype and you
+ yes I wrote a few things in the room or the rumor mill but the thing is the crypto industry there's really two opposing factors you got hype and you